JackHast/belly-button-challenge/README.md

 # Description

-The purpose of this repository is to create a webpage utilising Javascript libraries d3.js and plotly.js to provide .
+The purpose of this repository is to create a webpage utilising Javascript libraries d3.js and plotly.js to provide visualisations of the Belly Button Biodiversity data set (http://robdunnlab.com/projects/belly-button-biodiversity/).
+The dataset provides information of the bacteria inhabitating the navels of over 1500 people along with demographic information.
+The webpage created provides a bar and bubble charts to visualise the

 This link will take you to the completed webpage. <br>
 link to webpage: https://jackhast.github.io/belly-button-challenge/